With Addiction Treatment

 Services provided:

-Community For New Direction Alcohol And Drug Outpatient Treatment is a sober living house in Columbus, OH, 43203 zip code.
+Community For New Direction Alcohol And Drug Outpatient Treatment is a halfway house in Columbus, Ohio, 43203 zip code.

 Address: 1000 Atcheson Street, Columbus, OH 43203 in Franklin County